Mohamed2742/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints "Hello, World", followed by a line to the standard output
+write a script hello wellod